LogtalkDotOrg/logtalk3/adapters/NOTES.md

 This file is part of Logtalk <http://logtalk.org/>
 Copyright (c) 1998-2014 Paulo Moura <pmoura@logtalk.org>

+Notes on supported backend Prolog compilers
+Last updated on May 26, 2014

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or